 Centre Alan Tait: "France had won back-to-back Grand Slams.
 They put 47 points on us in 1997.
 I played in that one.
 Then they put 51 points on us at Murrayfield in 1998.
 I played in that one as well."

 Hooker Gordon Bulloch: "Jean-Luc Sadourny, Christophe Lamaison, Philippe Bernat-Salles, Olivier Magne, the Lievremont boys - Marc and Thomas.
 An incredible team.
 None of those guys were playing against us in 1999, though."

 Wing Kenny Logan: "They hadn't had a great season.
 The championship was all down to us and England.
 If we beat France then England had to beat Wales the next day to win the title.
 Most people didn't expect us to beat France and pretty much nobody thought Wales would beat England."

 Reid: "We came out for the anthems and the band messed up Flower of Scotland.
 It was so slow it was like the funeral march.
 We stopped singing and it kept droning on.
 Gary Armstrong was going around saying, 'That's deliberate, that is.
-They've done that on purpose'.
-Whether it was or wasn't didn't mater.
+They've done that on purpose.'
+Whether it was or wasn't didn't matter.
 He used it."